DantSu/php-osm-static-api/README.md

 ## How to use

-Generate OpenStreetMap static image with marker and line :
+### Generate OpenStreetMap static image with markers and polygon :

 ```php
 use \DantSu\OpenStreetMapStaticAPI\OpenStreetMap;